Overview

 Mr Justice Fordham

-The Claimant obtained an ex parte injunction against a group of travellers who had violently seized the Claimant’s land through intimidation and violence, including the use of firearms and explosions of caravans with gas canisters.
-At the return hearing, which was opposed by the Respondents, Jeff successfully obtained a final injunction against the travellers and a possession order.
+The claimant obtained an ex parte injunction against a group of travellers who had violently seized land through intimidation and violence, including the use of firearms and explosions of caravans with gas canisters.
+At the return hearing, which was opposed by the defendant, Jeff successfully obtained a final injunction against the travellers and a possession order.

 De Mata v James Cargo Limited (2020)